Vap0r1ze/inscrybe-with-friends/CONTRIBUTING.md

 ## Getting Started
   1. Clone the repo
-  2. Install dependencies with `yarn`
+  2. Install dependencies with `pnpm i`
-  3. Run the dev server with `yarn dev`
+  3. Run the dev server with `pnpm dev`
   4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technologies Used